reilar/lastfm-map/README.md

 ## Technical details

 The app is using ReactJS with TypeScript and Vite.
+Using the following external APIs:

-GoogleMaps API is used to visualize the world map chart.
+-   GoogleMaps API to visualize the world map chart
-Last.fm API is used to find a user's top bands.
+-   Last.fm API to find a user's top bands
-MusicBrainz API is used to find country of origin.
+-   MusicBrainz API to find country of origin

 ## Prerequisites

-A Google Maps API Key is needed.
-A Last.fm API Key is needed.
+A Google Maps API Key and Last.fm API Key is needed.
 Please refer to corresponding API pages for information on how to obtain personal keys.

 ## How to start